 Natural Therapies Research

-Current nature-derived compounds being studied by our researchers include:
+Thanks to the generous support of the Panda Charitable Foundation, current nature-derived compounds being studied by our researchers include:

 Baicalein is a compound found in a Chinese herb called Huang Qin (also known as baikal scullcap).
 John Yim

 , M.D., associate professor and surgeon, Division of Surgical Oncology, has found that this compound enhances the activity of IRF-1, a protein that suppresses tumor growth by triggering cancer cells’ self-destruction mechanism and makes them more vulnerable to immune responses.
 Laboratory studies showed that this compound exhibited no toxicity, making it a promising compound for therapy.
 In animal trials, baicalein — when combined with common chemotherapy drug cisplatin — has been found to be particularly potent against breast, endometrial, liver, lung, ovarian and prostate cancers.

 Yim is currently investigating to see how baicalein and cisplatin work together to fight these tumors.
 This will be particularly beneficial for cancer patients who are resistant to cisplatin-only therapy (such as some subtypes of ovarian cancers) or patients who cannot tolerate high-dose chemotherapy due to its toxicity (as baicalein could lower chemotherapy doses needed to treat cancer).

 Yim and his team hope to begin the first in-human trials for this treatment by the end of 2017.